 When your child is sick

 If your child is sick, and you are concerned about his or her symptoms, please call our Appointment and Advice line, 24 hours a day, 7 days a week.
-We do not offer drop-in appointments, so this call is important.
+We see children on an appointment basis only, so this call is important.

 - Provide advice about how to care for your child at home.

 - Send me a message so I can follow up with you directly.

 - Schedule a telephone appointment with me or a trusted colleague.